grumpyclimber/construction/article.md

 <img width="942" alt="main" src="https://user-images.githubusercontent.com/87883118/144956101-27b15dc3-4ad2-473f-870a-faa241819d02.png">

 This is the main thread of Guided Projects.
-It contains all the of our Guided Projects, that we've decided to publish.
-Most of them received a reply with some comments - we're interested in the contents that reply:
+It contains all of our Guided Projects, that we've decided to publish.
+Most of them received a reply with some comments - we're interested in the contents of that reply:

 <img width="918" alt="feedback" src="https://user-images.githubusercontent.com/87883118/144956671-3c8dc0bc-1922-4a12-9c73-5e4b549d93af.png">